nubog-cmd/solana-freeze-bundler/README.md

 - Deploy a token on Solana.
 - Bundle snipes on block 0.
-- Automatically blacklist addresses after a swap is detected.
+- Automatically blacklist/freezes addresses after a swap is detected.

 ## Prerequisites